minoskt/mpu-feature-extraction/README.md

 # Mobile Phone Use Dataset: Feature Extraction Script

 This script can be used as an example for extracting features from the [Mobile Phone Use Dataset](https://sites.google.com/view/mobile-phone-use-dataset) (also known as MPU).
-It is written in Python 3.7 and supports multi-processing (once core is used per user).
+It is written in Python 3.7 and supports multi-processing (one core is used per user).

 ## Usage Information